teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 > <hands-on-title>Exporting a History</hands-on-title>
 >
-> 1. From the history menu, you can select `Export History to File`
+> 1. From the history menu {% icon galaxy-history-options %}
+, you can select `Export History to File`
 >
 > 2. Then choose `to RDM repository`.
 >